 Vidya Balan

 Vidya Balan is an Indian actor, best known for Tamil cinema.
 Vidya Balan began their career in 2005 and has been a prominent figure in the industry for over 21 years.
-With 30 credits to their name and an average audience rating of 6.3, Vidya Balan remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.3, Vidya Balan remains one of the most prolific and celebrated talents in the industry.

 - Born